 From Halmstad the ride will continue west, towards one of the most beloved beaches of the west coast, Tylösand, followed by the beaches of Frösakull, Ringenäs and Vilshärad.
 After this, the path turns towards east and connects to Kustvägen, the coast road.
 Along the way, you will pass several beautiful nature reserves with unique beach meadows both before and after the charming village of Steninge.
 Right around Steninge beach, the landscape will change from barren and stony into a lush agricultural setting, guiding you to your overnight stop of the day: Falkenberg.

 Day 5: Falkenberg – Varberg | 39 km

 The route continues through the town of Falkenberg, one of the oldest of Hallands’ medieval towns.
-As you are getting closer to Varberg, the final destination of the day, you’ll pass Apelviken, a beach that attracts windsurfers from all over Europe.
-A short ride away the Varberg Fortress will tower before you, well worth a visit.
-You can bike all the way up to the fortress if you are up for a challenge, or make a visit to Societetsparken instead and take a well-deserved rest in the shade of the leafy trees.
+As you get closer to Varberg, the day’s final destination, you will pass Apelviken, a beach that attracts windsurfers from all over Europe.
+A short ride away, the Varberg Fortress will tower before you, well worth a visit.
+You can bike all the way up to the fortress if you are up for a challenge or make a visit to Societetsparken instead and take a well-deserved rest in the shade of the leafy trees.

 - Cycling for the day: 39 km

 - Accommodation: Varbergs Stadshotell & Asia Spa or similar

 Day 6: Varberg – Kungsbacka | 50 km/72 km